Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 A question you might have is, whether Roscosmos could just not use a different algorithm depending on the illumination, making the imagery not appear overexposed when fully illuminated.
 The answer is that they could, they just don't.

+> Thanks to lego for sharing this explanation!

 ## Pass rating scale